amahabal/PySeqsee/_sources/api/controller.txt

 Customizing the controller class
 ---------------------------------

-A controller is an instance of a subclass of :py:class:`farg.controller.Controller`.
+A controller is an instance of a subclass of :py:class:`~farg.core.controller.Controller`.
 It is possible to configure the controller in a number of ways.
-Before we look at the configuration, here is a brief outline of the main function provided by the controller, namely, :py:meth:`farg.controller.Controller.Step`.
+Before we look at the configuration, here is a brief outline of the main function provided by the controller, namely, :py:meth:`~farg.core.controller.Controller.Step`.

 A step involves choosing a codelet from the coderack and running it.
 The codelet has access to each of the components owned by the controller (namely, the coderack, stream, ltm, and